+- Note: Fishing includes:

-- 1. searching for, or taking, fish - 2. attempting to search for, or take, fish - 3. engaging in other activities that can reasonably be expected to result in the locating, or taking, of fish - 4. landing fish (from a boat or in another way), bringing fish ashore or transhipping fish.
+- searching for, or taking, fish 1.

+- attempting to search for, or take, fish 2.

+- 3. engaging in other activities that can reasonably be expected to result in the locating, or taking, of fish

+- 4 landing fish (from a boat or in another way), bringing fish ashore or transhipping fish.